History of Chemistry

 2. "Werner Karl Heisenberg."
 Answers.com.
 2008.
 Answers Corporation.
 23 Oct 2008 <http://www.answers.com/topic/werner-heisenberg>.

 Fritz Wolfgang London, a theoretical physicist, was born Breslau, Silesia, Germany in 1900.
 He had a position at the University of Berlin, but lost it due to Hitler's Nazi Party Racial laws in 1933.
-He took positions in England and in France, then later emigrated to the United States in 1939, where he then became a professor at Duke University.
-With his brother Heinz,. he made fundamental contributions to the theories of chemical bonding and intermolecular forces.
+He took positions in England and in France, then later emigrated to the United States in 1939, where he became a professor at Duke University.
+With his brother Heinz, he made fundamental contributions to the theories of chemical bonding and intermolecular forces.
 London also worked with Walter Heilter on chemical bonding and is now in the textbooks as we know today.
 His work with Heitler was the first to completely explain the bonding in a homonuclear molecule as H2.

 London's early work was in the area of intermolecular forces.
 He observed the attraction between two rare gas atoms at a large distance from each other.
 This attraction is now known as "London Force".

 For atoms and nonpolar molecules, the London dispersion force is the only intermolecular force and is the reason that they exist in solid and liquid states.
 For polar molecules, the London dispersion force is one part of the van der Waals force as well as the permanent molecular dipole moments.

 Source of Material: http://en.wikipedia.org/wiki/Fritz_London

 The London Dispersion Forces, named after Fritz London, exist between atoms.
 They become stronger when dealing with larger atoms, more surface contact between molecules, and larger electron clouds.LDF is a weak intermolecular force that is part of the Van der Waals Force.